jenlindner/fj-ruby_on_rails/README.md

 + Testing

 "BDD is a second-generation, outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
 It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters."

+--Dan North, who created the first ever BDD frameworks, including one in Ruby called RBehave[7] which was later integrated into the RSpec project.

 + Deploy